 You killed it, ladies.

 By bringing the talk I don’t mean asking him a general question about what he wants in life in terms of relationship.
 That question can and perhaps should be asked on a first date.
 That’s a normal thing to do in a get-to-know-each-other phase.
 It’s the “where is this relationship going” kinda talk that I advise against.
 Or “how do you feel about me?”
 Or “am I good enough to be your wife?”
-Or “when are you going to pop the question?”
+Or “when are you going to pop the question?” or “are we exclusive?”

 Don’t do that.
 It’s awkward and it smacks lack of self-confidence.
 If you have to ask how he feels about you, you probably know the answer already.
 He’s wishy-washy at best.
 And they key is we don’t stick with wishy-washy.